Hisham-cs/FinGuide/README.md

 ## Footnotes
-1- Learn more about budgeting techniques at [NerdWallet.
+1. Learn more about budgeting techniques at [NerdWallet](https://www.nerdwallet.com/)
+2.